UniversalDependencies/UD_Ancient_Hebrew-PTNK/README.md

 # Summary

-UD Ancient Hebrew PTNK contains portions of the Biblia Hebraic Stuttgartensia with morphological annotations from [ETCBC](https://github.com/etcbc/bhsa).
+UD Ancient Hebrew PTNK contains portions of the Biblia Hebraic Stuttgartensia with morphological annotations from [ETCBC](https://github.com/etcbc/bhsa) and syntactic annotations partially based on [MACULA](https://github.com/Clear-Bible/macula-hebrew/).

 # Introduction

 This treebank contains portions of the Hebrew Bible as digitized and annotated in the [Biblia Hebraica Stuttgartensia (Amstelodamensis)](http://dx.doi.org/10.17026%2Fdans-z6y-skyh) by the [Eep Talstra Centre for Bible and Computer](http://etcbc.nl) at Vrije Universiteit Amsterdam.
 Those annotations are licensed under [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

 The corpus can be found at [github.com/etcbc/bhsa](https://github.com/etcbc/bhsa).
 The dependency annotations were generated using VISL CG-3 and manually verified by Daniel Swanson.
 The code for generating them can be found at [https://github.com/mr-martian/hbo-UD](https://github.com/mr-martian/hbo-UD).
 Errors in the data should be reported to that repository.

+The parsing process draws heavily on the constituency treebank developed by the Groves Center and released by Biblia, Inc as part of the [MACULA Hebrew](https://github.com/Clear-Bible/macula-hebrew/) dataset, which is licensed under a [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 # Data Split